 To start cleaning, if your earbuds have silicone tips, you can remove them and use warm soapy water and a cloth.
 If the earbud is foam, use a damp cloth and let them air dry.

 If the metal grille on the earpiece is dirty, use a dry toothbrush to remove dirt.
-A warm soapy cloth can also be used to clean over-the-ear headphones and a cable if included.
+A warm soapy cloth can also be used to clean over-the-ear headphones and cables.

 Airpods and other headphones without ear tips should be cleaned only with a microfiber cloth and a dab of adhesive putty to remove wax and dust.